 The waterproof socks are not so nice to wear.
 They are heavy and stay in my pack most of the time, but I find they are nearly essential with non-waterproof boots.
 If I had a long period of wet weather they protect me from getting trench foot.
 In cold weather, the waterproof socks do keep my feet a lot warmer.
 So I would reluctantly take them again.
 Update; I’ve found EDZ merino lined waterproof socks suit a lot better.

 I haven’t caught up with modern trends and still wear briefs most of the time.

-It was pretty hot when I set off from Dover and I started the walk wearing Rohan’s Alpha Silver Briefs.
-These were perfect for me to hike in.
+It was very hot when I set off from Dover, so I started the walk wearing Rohan’s Alpha Silver Briefs.
 They were comfortable in the summer heat, breathed extremely well, were easy to wash and dried really quickly.
 I alternated a number of pairs of these, and also tried the Icebreaker Anatomica seamless boxers.
 These were very comfortable and being 40% merino, didn’t smell even after a number of days without washing them.

 Once I got onto the Pennine Way, the weather became wetter.
-I changed to my EDZ Merino Briefs and EDZ Merino Boxers.
+I changed to my EDZ merino wool briefs and EDZ merino wool boxers.
 I was going longer between resupplies here, so I was wearing the briefs for longer.
 These merino briefs are warm even when wet through and don’t smell, even when I wore them for a week.
 They were perfect for the rest of the walk to Cape Wrath.